akeaswaran/akeaswaran.github.io/epg.md

 $$ \mathsf{mapDCxG} = \frac{DCxG - minDCxG}{maxDCxG - minDCxG} $$
 </p>

-Finally, calculate AppWeight, a weighted proportion of possible minutes the player has played.
+Finally, calculate AppWeight, the proportion of possible minutes the player has played.
 Like ASA, I use an estimated game length of 96 minutes.

 <p style="text-align: center">
 $$ \mathsf{App} = \text{Appearances (including as Sub)} $$